 Check Dan Rather interviewing George Bush for that.

-On the topic of integrity Bush first tries to reframe, doesn’t work, and then goes for deframing.
+On the topic of integrity, Bush first tries to reframe, which doesn’t work and then goes for deframing.
 Now the interviewer is chasing.
 Now it’s about Dan’s integrity, not Bush.

-Tony Robbins suggest to set outcomes for your goals rather than listing a set of activities.
+Tony Robbins suggests setting outcomes for your goals rather than listing a set of activities.

 BELIEFS YOUR CUSTOMERS MUST HAVE TO BUY

-- That Your Product Fill Their Wants Many salesmen sell what they wanna have.
+- That Your Product Fills Their Wants Many salesmen sell what they wanna have.
 So if they are adventurous they tell their clients “oh this trip around the world will be so adventurous”.
-While if the customers wants to connect they should say “connecting with people of all cultures will make you feel great”.
+While if the customers want to connect they should say “connecting with people of all cultures will make you feel great”.

-- What Will Other Thinks: We are human creatures, we always care what our neighbours, friend and colleagues will think.
-And of course, our partner..
+- What Will Others Think: We are human creatures, we always care what our neighbors, friends, and colleagues will think.
+And of course, our partner.